bet4a/d3wiki/Tree-Layout.md

 <a name="size" href="Tree-Layout#wiki-size">#</a> tree.<b>size</b>([<i>size</i>])

 If *size* is specified, sets the available layout size to the specified two-element array of numbers representing *x* and *y*.
 If *size* is not specified, returns the current size, which defaults to 1×1.
 Although the layout has a size in *x* and *y*, this represents an arbitrary coordinate system.
-For example, to produce a radial layout where the tree breadth (*x*) in measured in degrees, and the tree depth (*y*) is a radius *r* in pixels, say [360, *r*].
+For example, to produce a radial layout where the tree breadth (*x*) is measured in degrees, and the tree depth (*y*) is a radius *r* in pixels, say [360, *r*].